 It’s worth noting….

-The BBC and many BBC journalists are very active on Twitter.
+The BBC and many BBC journalists are very active on social media – especially X, Bluesky and LinkedIn.
 Consider following the BBC and some of their journalists.
-In fact, the Corporation makes it easy for you – the main BBC Twitter account holds a bunch of lists of journalists to help you find the right person.
+In fact, the corporation makes it easy for you – the main BBC X account holds a list of journalists to help you find the right person.
 You can also use this information to gauge which producers might be interested in specific topics and to get additional contact information.

 Some suggested outlets…

-BBCWS has a number of shows dedicated to technology and business such as Business Daily and the Tech Tent.
+BBCWS has a number of shows dedicated to technology and business, such as Business Daily and the Tech Life.
 Contact the BBC business team to pitch story ideas.

 This programme services the under-25 crowd by covering entertainment, pop culture, politics, fashion and entertainment.
 Keep the target demographic in mind when selecting an angle.